YourOnly-One/content/content/techmagus/en-ph/kb/ddfon/federated-sns-timeline.md

 +++
-title = "The Federated SNS Timeline (Fediverse History)" description = "Key events in the history of the Fediverse."
+title = "The federated SNS timeline (a fediverse history)" description = "Key events in the history of the Fediverse."

 lastmod = 2023-06-16T20:18:27+08:00                 # last update; manually adjust to local timezone